|

 sculpture, ceramics, stained glass, or illuminated texts (to name but

-high percentage of religious artworks, include: Gothic Art (associated
+high percentage of religious art, include:

-History of Art.
+See also: History of Art.

 Q. What is Islamic